 Department of Social Medicine, Population, and Public Health

-For all inquiries regarding the SMPPH, please contact Executive Administrative Specialist Gloria Garcia by email or phone at (951) 827-0952.
+- For all inquiries regarding the SMPPH, please contact Gloria Garcia by email.

 Our Mission Statement